 A random orbit sander- great for more aggressive sanding and removal of paint/finish with a larger orbit allowing for even faster stock removal.

-1/4 sheet finishing sander for smooth finishing and ability to get into corners.
+1/4 sheet finishing sander for smooth finishing and the ability to get into corners.

-A detail, finger, and contour sander for all those nooks and cranks that you need to get into.
+A detail sander, finger, and contour sander for all those nooks and cranks that you need to get into.

 Well, isn’t that fantastic?

-One 20V 2.0Ah battery, 5-Hour charger, the main tool and 5 sanding bases, 3 sanding sheets for each pad, a dust collection bag with adapter, a hole punch for the finishing pad.
+One 20V 2.0Ah battery, 5-Hour charger, the main tool, five sanding bases, three sanding sheets for each pad, a dust collection bag with adapter, and a hole punch for the finishing pad.
 Mind that even though the photo shows a tote bag, this set doesn’t come with one.
-Which a shame.
+Which is a shame.

 What about the ease of use?
-The change of sanding bases is quick and straightforward thanks to the hyper lock handle on top of the unit.
+The change of sanding pads is quick and straightforward, thanks to the hyper lock handle on top of the unit.
 Pull the lock up and twist the base plate.
 Then retract the steps to install a different one.
 Bases are metal, not plastic, which is also worth mentioning.

 The unit itself has got good weight and a great feel to it.
 It’s well-balanced in hand and easy to control without much hand/wrist fatigue.
-Not too heavy but on the other hand it’s got some weight to it which helps with the better, faster sanding.
+Not too heavy, but on the other hand, it’s got some weight to it, which helps with better, faster sanding.